 If There is No Will

 Just because there is no will does not mean that there is no estate administration.
-An administrator is a crucial part of settling an estate without a will.
+A personal representative is a crucial part of settling an estate without a will.
 Let us work with you to get the job done fairly and with careful attention to the details required by the court.

 When Administration Gets Difficult